Business Management Guide

 Overview

-Accounts Receivable are amounts due to the University for goods or services that have been provided, but the payment has not been received.
+Accounts Receivable are amounts due to the university for goods or services that have been provided, but the payment has not been received.
 Examples include billable items related to tuition and fees, sponsored projects, library fines, parking tickets, commissions, rent, and returned checks.
-It is preferred that University departments accept payment before or upon delivery of a good or service.
+It is preferred that university departments accept payment before or upon delivery of a good or service.
 However, when this is impossible or impractical, it may be necessary to provide a good or service prior to a payment.

 University Guidelines

 Department heads and managers of units that process billing and accounts receivable activity are accountable for ensuring adequate control procedures are in place for the management of this activity.
-Please review the University’s Accounts Receivable Policy for detailed guidelines.
+Please review the university’s Accounts Receivable Policy for detailed guidelines.

 Internal Controls